suvangipaul/NFQ/README.md

 ## What it does

 NFQ is an app for like-minded people who wish to explore their relationship desires in a safe place.
 One can create a profile which later helps in personalized recommendations.
-There is also an option of chatting and finding out whom you would like to catch up with, along with a news section to stay upadated.
+There is also an option of chatting and finding out whom you would like to catch up with, along with a news section to stay updated.

 ## How we built it